Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 Each state has its own geospatial analysis, however, North Carolina and Florida analysis share the same analogy; 1) finding the probability of precipitation from PQPF data for each lease location, 2) finding the mean value within the SHA area, 3) classifying the values into very low, low, moderate, high, and very high, and 4) saving categorized values to a remote MySQL database.
 Analysis for Florida adds complexity due to duration-based rainfall thresholds (e.g. 5 days > 3.5").
 In addition to PQPF, daily quality controlled rainfall estimates are used to calculate rainfall accumulation.

 In South Carolina analysis, SHA are considered lease areas.
-The mean PQPF for each SHA is calculated using geospatial statistics, classified, and then stored remotely.
+The mean PQPF for each SHA is calculated using geospatial statistics and follow step 3) and 4) as described above.

 ### Scripts

 * `src`-  all analysis code
   * `{state}_pqpf` - code for geospatial analysis specific to a state
-  * `pqpf` - code for common processes
+  * `pqpf_proc.py` and `utils.py` - code for common processes
 * `shellcast-analysis/{state}_main.py` -  This script runs geospatial analysis and saves the output data to a remote MySQL server.
   * Prerequisites : create a virtual environment and connect to a remote MySQL server.
 * `setup_logging.py` and `{state}_logging.yaml` - Logs file settings